Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 Given the choice of keeping PK permissive ([signature functionality](#signature-functionality) keeping `mbedtls_pk_sign_ext()`, cheating workflow chosen for [dual-algorithm RSA signature](#dual-algorithm-rsa-signature)), the combined behavior of PK and TLS remains mostly unchanged from Mbed TLS 3.6.

 ACTION (https://github.com/Mbed-TLS/mbedtls/issues/10160): test `mbedtls_ssl_conf_own_cert()` to ensure that it doesn't cheat on key policies.
-TODO: is this still critical?
-(It's definitely a good idea, but maybe can wait until after the release?)
+Note: this would be nice, but at this point, it does not seem critical to do it before the 1.0/4.0 release.
+However, if we don't implement the tests, we do need to be mindful of not breaking cases that are currently possible.
+A draft exists in [#10217](https://github.com/Mbed-TLS/mbedtls/pull/10217).

 ## Open questions